kauefraga/assault-cube-cheat/README.md

 ## 🧻 Resources

-These are the contents that i consume to develop this library:
+These are the contents that i consume to develop this cheat:

 - [Cheat Engine](https://cheatengine.org) - It is a memory scanner and it helped me a lot when i was looking for the base pointer address and the offsets.
     - [How to get offsets with Cheat Engine](https://www.youtube.com/watch?v=8oC0w6WhZ1E).